-In addition, the provisions of the FCCPA apply to certain conduct occurring outside Nigeria where such conduct is carried out by:
+In addition, the provisions of the FCCPA apply to certain conducts occurring outside Nigeria where such conduct is by:

-- (a) a citizen of Nigeria or person ordinarily resident in Nigeria; - (b) a body corporate incorporated in Nigeria or carrying out business within Nigeria; and - (c) any person in relation to the supply or acquisition of goods or services by that person into or within Nigeria.

-1.4 Which agency/agencies is/are responsible for enforcing consumer protection law (i.e., who is the investigator and who is the adjudicator)?
+- (a) a citizen of Nigeria or person ordinarily resident in Nigeria; - (b) a body corporate incorporated in Nigeria or carrying out business within Nigeria; and - any person in relation to the supply or acquisition of goods or services by that person into or within Nigeria. - 1.4 Which agency/agencies is/are responsible for enforcing consumer protection law (i.e., who is the investigator and who is the adjudicator)?

-Enforcement/regulatory agency
+Enforcement/Regulatory Agency